-Norton’s Rocketship – 1968 Norton Atlas a dependable missile
+This 1968 Norton Atlas is a dependable missile.

 The slogans ‘The Unapproachable Norton’ and ‘The World’s Best Road Holder’ defined one of the most fabled British motorcycle builders.
 Founded in 1898 by James Lansdowne Norton, or Pa, as he was commonly known, Norton brought to the motorcycling masses several technological advancements.
 Not the least of these developments was the featherbed frame as designed by the McCandless brothers.

 Since the early 1940s the brothers had been working on advanced frame designs, labouring at improving the handling of their own motorcycle – a Triumph.
 But the McCandless brothers came to the attention of Norton and they were persuaded to design a frame for the Birmingham, England motorcycle company.
 The featherbed was the result – an all welded duplex tube frame with swingarm rear suspension.
 The design of the frame was such that the centre of gravity was lowered, and the fuel tank placed further back from the steering head to help centralize weight

 Their featherbed motorcycle chassis, introduced to Norton in 1949 and used in the 1950 Isle of Man TT races, revolutionized how Norton motorcycles handled.
 There are a couple of stories about how the name featherbed was coined.
 The most popular is that in 1950, when Norton racer Harold Daniell first rode a 500cc single-cylinder equipped McCandless frame he was so impressed with the handling that he equated it to “riding on a featherbed.”
 The name stuck.